PL1-Arcade/MAME-Asteroids-Cocktail-Info/README.md

 These chip numbers correspond to `asteroid2` ROM numbers, so that confirms that the `asteroid` (Rev. 4) and `asteroid2` (Rev. 2) ROMs supported cocktail switching.
 NOTE: There is no Rev. 3 ROMset.

-I haven't found anything showing that the `asteroid1` (Rev. 1) ROMs could support cocktail switching, but early PCB versions definitely did not.
+<s>I haven't found anything showing that the `asteroid1` (Rev. 1) ROMs could support cocktail switching</s>, but early PCB versions definitely did not.

 https://forums.arcade-museum.com/threads/wtb-asteroids-cocktail-pcb.395749/